nic-dgl103-f24-dlu1/project-kaijos/.github/README.md

 #### Hero Section

-1. Heading: Welcome to the Comox Valley Farmer's Market!
+1. Heading: Welcome to the Comox Valley Farmer's Market
 2. Image: Use group photo from gallery on current site

 #### About Section

 1. Heading: About Us
-2. Image: Same as official site
+2. Image: Group of people at the market
 3. Paragraph: Brief intro to Comox Valley Farmer's Market
 4. Link to About page: "Learn More"
-5. Video

 #### Markets Section

 1. Heading: "Our Markets"
-2. List of Markets Cards (Each Card Includes):
-    - Heading: Market name
-    - Image: Image of market
-    - Paragraph: Market information
+2. Paragraph: Brief blurb about the markets
-3. Link to About / Markets page: "Learn More"
+3. Link to About / Markets page: "See our markets"

 #### Directions Section